oopsstafan/code_test_PH/README.md

 When users are at login page, they can input username and password to login in the same page.
 If login successful, user will also go to the 'info' page.

-P.S.
-You need to input username 'admin' and password 'admin' to login, every other inputs will fail the login.
+<b>P.S.
+You need to input username 'admin' and password 'admin' to login, every other inputs will fail the login.</b>

 # 2. Bonus Question
 ## For the config file